 Trauma can occur at any time when you feel completely powerless against an overwhelming force.
-In birth, it can happen with a protracted labor, complicated delivery, emergency cesarean birth or if your baby becomes distressed for some reason.
+In birth, it can happen with protracted labour, complicated delivery, emergency cesarean birth or if your baby becomes distressed for some reason.
 Both mothers and fathers or partners can experience birth trauma, even if the other parent isn’t negatively impacted by the birth.
 With the current global virus crisis and restrictions on birth attendants, the potential for trauma is greater.

 Birth trauma is more likely to occur when events are completely unexpected and become increasingly overwhelming, especially if it gets to the point of threatening the wellbeing of either mum or baby.